-2 months on, NC delegation meets Farooq Abdullah in Srinagar
+2 months on, NC delegation meets Farooq Abdullah, Omar Abdullah in Srinagar

 New Delhi, Oct 06: Nearly after two months, a delegation comprising 15 former legislators of National Conference (NC) on Sunday met party president Farooq Abdullah and vice-president Omar Abdullah, a day after governor Satya Pal Malik allowed the meeting.

 The NC delegation, led by Jammu provincial president Devender Singh Rana, flew in to Srinagar early Sunday for the meeting.
-Later in the day, they will also call on Omar Abdullah, who has been detained at a state guest house.

 "If the political process has to start then mainstream leaders have to be released," said Rana after meeting the leaders, adding, "they are both well and in high spirits, of course they are pained by the developments in the state."